-2018’s Olympic Winter Games held in North and South Korea left snow-lovers from across the globe in awe, eager to hit Korea’s rad slopes!
+2018’s Olympic Winter Games held in North and South Korea left snow lovers from across the globe in awe, eager to hit Korea’s rad slopes!
 Till then, the Asian country wouldn’t typically come up as a skiing and snowboarding destination.
 Luckily, that’s changing as fast as you gear up for the ultimate winter adventure!
-So if heading on a ski trip or a short visit to Seoul over wintertime, check out this guide to the top family-friendly Ski Resorts in South Korea!
+So if you’re heading on a ski trip or a short visit to Seoul over the wintertime, check out this guide to the top family-friendly Ski Resorts in South Korea!

 Winter season runs from mid-November to early April and boasts a wide range of snow sports as well as indoor leisure facilities –from karaoke rooms to a bowling alley and a water park- plus well-deserved indulgences like a spa and a variety of shops!

-If visiting from Seoul, you can either drive, take the local shuttle bus –operates only during the winter season- or the Public Express Bus.
+If visiting from Seoul, you can either drive, take the local shuttle bus –which operates only during the winter season- or the Public Express Bus.
 Piece of cake!

 Yong Pyong Resort, www.yongpyong.co.kr/eng/index.do